The Diane Rehm Show: Format

 The show aired live Monday through Friday from 10:00 to 12:00 EST, but some local stations re-aired it at later times.
 The first hour of the show was an in-depth discussion of a topic or theme in the news.
 Occasionally, it was an interview with a newsmaker.
 Two examples of past show topics for the first hour include "European & Arab Media on the U.S. in Iraq" and "Drug-Resistant Bacteria".
 The second hour was either an interview with an author about a book or a segment of general interest.
 The books could be fiction or nonfiction and covered a wide range of subjects and opinions.
-Occasionally, Rhem allowed callers to call in and interact with the author directly, often resulting in a lively debate.
+Occasionally, Rehm allowed callers to call in and interact with the author directly, often resulting in a lively debate.

 There were also recurring features.
 Each Friday, there was a two-hour weekly "News Roundup" where the major national and international headlines of the past week were discussed by reporters.
 The first hour was devoted to domestic American news, the second to international stories.
 A (usually) monthly "Reader's Review" was when older books are reviewed and discussed.

 The show was produced by Sandra Pinkard, Nancy Robertson, Susan Nabors and Denise Couture, Monique Nazareth and Sarah Ashworth.
 The engineers were Tobey Schreiner, Jonathan Charry, Timothy Olmstead, and Andrew Chadwick.
 Natalie Yuravlivker answered the phones.
 Streaming recordings of the show are available via the official web site.